Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Dog 3 doesn't actually have name.

-TypeScript is JavaScript, and JavaScript is a prototype based language.
+JavaScript, and therefore TypeScript, is a prototype based language.

 Because dog3 was created from dog2, it doesn't get its own name.